Learnosity/learnosity-sdk-python/README.md

 5. Run `twine upload dist/*` to deploy the distributions to PyPi

 You will need to be set up as a maintainer in order to do this.

+## Tracking
+In version v0.3.0 we introduced code to track the following information by adding it to the request being signed:
+- SDK version
+- SDK language
+- SDK language version
+- Host platform (OS)
+- Platform version

+We use this data to enable better support and feature planning.
+All subsequent versions of the SDK shall include this usage tracking.